Forest conservation in the United States: Wildlife management areas

 State departments of natural resources and conservation develop, maintain, and manage public lands across the nation.
-Special regulations and rules apply on all wildlife management areas across the United States.
+Special regulations and rules apply to all wildlife management areas across the United States.
 Wildlife management areas are accessible to the public for many recreational uses.
 Hunters and campers enjoy the land to harvest wild game on a legal basis.
-Hunting is permitted on wildlife management areas but there are rules and regulations.
+Hunting is permitted in wildlife management areas but there are rules and regulations.
 A valid hunting license is required, and often a wildlife management area land use permit is also required.
 Along with public use of the wildlife management areas, State departments of natural resources provide necessary management to upkeep the land.
-The management techniques within a wildlife management area include developing habitat for wildlife along with conserving the natural land resources.
+The management techniques within a wildlife management area include developing a habitat for wildlife along with conserving natural land resources.
 Land resources within a wildlife management area are conserved by not allowing the harvest of tree species or alteration of the land in any way.

+Government Programs

+Great American Outdoors Act (GAOA)

+This program was passed in 2020 with bipartisan support and goals of funding conservation lands as well as the infrastructure on recreational lands.
+There are two main components of the GAOA, one being concrete support for the Land and Water Conservation Fund.
+The other is to initiate the National Parks and Public Land Legacy Restoration Fund, which has an annual budget of $1.9 billion.
+State agencies can request funding for projects that approach conservation and environmental protection simultaneously with public access.
+Funding is also provided to projects that address increasing diversity and inclusion of visitors.
+This addresses economic, ethnic, and racial inequalities while improving equity by increasing access to public lands for communities that have been historically excluded from outdoor recreation.
+The GAOA is designed to revisit prior systems that have underserved communities and revise them to increase diversity, equity, and inclusion.